 Bushwalking is a fantastic way to connect with nature, keep fit and spend time with family and friends.
 South Australia's national parks feature a range of trails that let you experience a diversity of landscapes.
-Our trails cater for all levels of fitness and adventure and our classification system makes it easy to select an experience suitable for you:
+Our trails cater for all levels of fitness and adventure and our classification system makes it easy to select an experience suitable for you.
+The park examples provided below are a mere smattering of the walks that can be found in our parks - visit the park page you are interested in for all the details.

 A walk is accessible to people of all ages and fitness levels.
 These are well-defined trails, generally less than 3km in length, with even surfaces.
 Suggested walks: